geo-python/site/source/index.rst

 .. admonition:: University of Helsinki students

     The Geo-Python course runs under two course codes in teaching period 1 at the University of Helsinki.
-    Please sign up using only one of these course codes (not both)!
+    Please sign up using one of these course codes (not both)!

     - GEOG-329-1 for geography students
     - GEOK_3030 for geology students